ericharding/www-router/scripts/README.md

 3. Clones the git repository
 4. Builds the container image
 5. Creates and starts systemd service
-6. Outputs Caddyfile configuration to add
+6. Adds project to `/etc/router-projects.json`
+7. Shows next steps to generate Caddyfile

 **Note:** Port and IP are auto-calculated from the user ID.